chromium/chromium/tools/metrics/histograms/README.md

 * **Notes:**
   * The full tag should be put on a single line, even if it is longer than the maximum CL description width.
-  * You can add multiple obsoletion message tags in one changelist.
+  * You can add multiple obsoletion message tags in one CL.
-  * CL-level obsoletion message will be overwritten by histogram specific ones if present.
+  * OBSOLETE_HISTOGRAMS messages will be overwritten by histogram-specific ones, if present.
+  * OBSOLETE_HISTOGRAMS messages are not applied to already expired or obsolete histograms.
 * You could also include information about why the histogram has become obsolete.
 For example, you might indicate how the histogram's summary did not accurately describe the collected data.